300 AD to 1306

 defeated and killed Duncan when he was returning from his defeat from

 the Norsemen in 1040.
-MacBeth then assumed the throne.
+Macbeth then assumed the throne.
 It is

 around Duncan's murder that Shakespeare's play Macbeth is based.

-In 1045 Erinus was killed by MacBeth's forces while attempting to exact
+In 1045 Erinus was killed by Macbeth's forces while attempting to exact

 revenge for the murder of his son.